fprime-community/fprime-system-reference/docs/course/prerequisites.md

 Next, we will add a firewall rule and forward it to the WSL instance.
 This is done with the following commands in *an administrator PowerShell*.
 Remember, to chane `127.0.0.1` to the address you noted above.

+> Warning: these commands work with the Windows firewall.
+Security and anti-virus tools can run extra firewalls.
+Users
+> must allow the port `50000` or disable these extra firewalls.

 **PowerShell: Add and Forward External Firewall Rule**
 ```bash
 New-NetFirewallRule -DisplayName "fprime" -Direction inbound -Profile Any -Action Allow -LocalPort 50000 -Protocol TCP

 netsh interface portproxy add v4tov4 listenport=50000 listenaddress=0.0.0.0 connectport=50000 connectaddress=127.0.0.1
 ```
 > Remember to change `127.0.0.1` to your recorded ip address as discovered with `wsl hostname -I`